motion/orbit/notes/next.md

   - hover highlight the areas effect
 - bit document page design
 - fix laggy typing on search
-- move sonar settings pane stuff in
 - settings panes runthrough
 - search filters <=> nlp v1
 - search highlight sections v2
 - settings panes more fixes
 - corresponding peek UX for search results
+- "open" items from search/peek
   - make all peeks work like slack and deal with "item"
   - click highlight to open directly to that item in the peek
 - slack card: